With live sports, including golf, at a standstill, the viewing landscape for golf fans has taken a slight turn.

 Starting in 1961 and running through 1970 (91 matches), the series was revived from 1994 through 2003 (43 matches) and helped introduce golfers and golf courses to golf fans around the world.

-In working my way through the list of matches I picked out just five I found the most intriguing (for various reasons).
-Here is my list plus the bonus of one of the shows if you want to give it a watch.
+In working my way through the list of matches I picked out just five I found were the most intriguing (for various reasons).
+Here is my list plus a bonus show, if you want to give it a watch.

 The complete list is available here.
 Let us know which one you would love to see or have seen.